 Our audit was conducted for the purpose of forming an opinion on the financial statements taken as a whole.
-The accompanying Schedule of Functional Expenses on page 14 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The accompanying Schedules of Functional Expenses on pages 15 and 16 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements taken as a whole.